 Through the universal symbol of the Wheel of the Year, used in modern European Druidry and many indigenous cultures throughout the world, Harriet works animistically with connecting people to the land and to the other-than-humans who share our world.

-By direct connection to the land through landscape art, sound, song, drumming, movement, stories, pilgrimage, archaeology and myth we can all find our way back to relationship to the Earth once more.
+By direct connection to the land through landscape art, sound, song, drumming, movement, stories, pilgrimage, archaeology, myth and ritual, we can all find our way back to relationship to ourselves and to the Earth once more.

-Harriet works in ancestral connection through ancient sites in the landscape as her PhD research.
+Harriet works in ancestral connection through ancient sites in the landscape as her PhD research into archaeotherapy.

 While some offerings are at a set price, such as teaching and training courses, many offerings are available for free, such as podcasts, blog, articles and voluntary group facilitation.
 Others, such as yoga, one-to-one guiding and healing are available to you in the Gift Economy.
 This means that there is no set price: you pay what you feel it is worth, in terms of the offering itself, the cost to me that you believe it may incur to offer this service, and for an honest reflection of how you believe the service can be exchanged for money that is so helpful for living.